Sidorakh/window-colorkey/README.md

 # window-colorkey
-Window transparency pakckaged in a DLL (Windows only) C++ source is located in `./transparent-window` as a VS2019 project.
+Window transparency packaged in a DLL (Windows only) C++ source is located in `./transparent-window` as a VS2019 project.

 ## Exposed functions: